ibm-cloud-docs/hybrid-workloads/hybrid-prep-deployment-tutorial.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="60m"}

-In this tutorial, you set up a workspace and virtual server instance to run your company's enterprise resource planning (ERP) workloads on-premises and other workloads on {{site.data.keyword.Bluemix_notm}} .
+In this tutorial, you set up a workspace and virtual server instance to run your company's enterprise resource planning (ERP) workloads on-premises and other workloads on {{site.data.keyword.Bluemix_notm}}.
+These are the same steps that you would use to set up {{site.data.keyword.powerSys_notm}} in the cloud.
+{: shortdesc}

 ## Create an {{site.data.keyword.bplong}} workspace
 {: #schematics}